 The Arkansas State Highway and Transportation Department (AHTD), in cooperation with the Federal Highway Administration (FHWA), is proposing a highway project located in northern Pulaski County, Arkansas.
-This project, commonly known as the North Belt Freeway, would consist of a four-lane, divided highway constructed to Interstate standards and located between Highway 67 and the Interstate 40/430 Interchange.
-The completion of the eastern segment of the North Belt Freeway between Highway 67 and the Interstate 40/440 Interchange left this proposed project as the only remaining segment of the urban area's circumferential freeway to be implemented.
-Although adjacent sections of the circumferential freeway are six-lane, forecast traffic volumes for the proposed project only warrant a four-lane highway.
-The project is 12.7 miles (20.4 kilometers) in length and would be constructed on new location with an average estimated right of way width of 300 feet (91 meters).
-Access would be fully controlled with interchanges and grade separations utilized at selected locations.
+This project, commonly known as the North Belt Freeway, will consist of a four-lane, divided highway constructed to Interstate standards and located between Highway 67 and the Interstate 40/430 Interchange.
+The completion of the eastern segment of the North Belt Freeway between Highway 67 and the Interstate 40/440 Interchange left this proposed freeway project as the only remaining segment of the urban area's circumferential freeway to be implemented.
+The project is between 12 and 15 miles (19 and 24 kilometers) in length and will be constructed on new location with an average estimated right of way width of 300 feet (91 meters).
+Access will be fully controlled with interchanges and grade separations utilized at selected locations.

 The funding source for the right of way acquisition and construction of this project has not been determined.
 The North Belt Freeway project was not placed on the current Central Arkansas Regional Transportation Study (CARTS) Transportation Improvement Plan (TIP) or the Statewide Transportation Improvement Plan (STIP) due to the history of uncertainty related to a Selected Alternative.
 After receipt of a Record of Decision (ROD), an appropriate development phase will be amended into the TIP/STIP.
-Tolling is a financing option that could be considered if additional funding is needed.
+Tolling is a financing option that could be considered, if additional funding is needed.
 If it was determined that this project would be a toll facility, additional environmental analysis would be conducted to assess any impacts associated with the conversion of this proposed freeway into a toll facility.